Accountability without the pressure.

 Who this is for

-…plus anyone with real work to bring.
+…plus anyone with something half-finished to bring.

 Coffeeshops and other public spaces.
 That means ambient noise: people talking, music, the occasional espresso machine.
 If you need total silence to work, this probably isn't for you.
 Bring headphones and you'll be fine.